-- When you receive a "Notice of Action" about a denial or limited authorization of a requested service - When you receive a "Notice of Action" about a reduction, suspension, or termination of a previously authorized service - A failure to provide services in a timely manner (this may also be a cause of a grievance) - A failure of the Alliance or the State to act within the timeframes for grievances and appeals (this may also be a cause of a grievance)
+- When you receive a "Notice of Action" about a denial or limited authorization of a requested service - When you receive a "Notice of Action" about a reduction, suspension, or termination of a previously authorized service - A failure to provide services in a timely manner (this may also be a cause of a grievance) - A failure of the Alliance or the state to act within the timeframes for grievances and appeals (this may also be a cause of a grievance)

-If you have a problem with your health care services, please call the Alliance Member Services Department.
+If you have a problem with your health care services, please call the Alliance Member Services Department Monday through Friday, 8 am to 5 pm at 1.510.747.4567 or tollfree at 1.877.932.2738 (TTY 1.800.735.2929 or 711).
 If you have a grievance or an appeal, you may file it by phone or fill out a form.
 You can appeal a Notice of Action by phone.
 Your provider may file an appeal for you.